EnriqueDoster/MEG_intro_stats_course/misc_resources/Installing_Git_and_RStudio.md

   * NB.
 Your working directory is now set to the location you selected in step 7 and should include all of the files in the course github directory.
 10. Look at the bottom right panel in Rstudio to view the files in your new working directory.
   * Click on the "scripts" directory (NB This does not change your working directory)
-  * Open the "Lesson1_step3_R_introduction.R" script by clicking on it.
+  * As an example, open the "Lesson1_step3_R_introduction.R" script by clicking on it.
   * Follow instructions on the script to get familiarized with R.
     * To move through the script one line at a time, you can use "CTRL + ENTER" or "CMD + ENTER" in the